dashbird/site/content/blog/introduction-to-step-functions.md

 You must be asking: ok, this all too good, but how do I monitor my workflows, make sure they're running as expected or debug issues?

-Step Functions publishes events and metrics to [CloudTrail](https://docs.aws.amazon.com/step-functions/latest/dg/procedure-cloud-trail.html) and [CloudWatch](https://docs.aws.amazon.com/step-functions/latest/dg/procedure-cw-metrics.html), and is also monitored by [the Serverless Insights platform](https://dashbird.io/blog/dashbird-supports-aws-kinesis-step-functions/) which contributes to better architectural practices.

-In these services, you can set alarms and monitor the health of workflows throught various indicators.
-The underlying services orchestrated by Step Functions (e.g. Lambda functions) can be [monitored normally by any appropriate solution](https://dashbird.io/blog/ultimate-guide-to-serverless-monitoring-platforms/).
+Step Functions publishes events and metrics to [CloudTrail](https://docs.aws.amazon.com/step-functions/latest/dg/procedure-cloud-trail.html) and [CloudWatch](https://docs.aws.amazon.com/step-functions/latest/dg/procedure-cw-metrics.html), and is also monitored by [Dashbird's Serverless Insights platform](https://dashbird.io/blog/dashbird-supports-aws-kinesis-step-functions/) which contributes to better architectural practices.
+With Dashbird you can set alarms and monitor the health of workflows throught various indicators.

----

-# Stay tunned

-I won't even ask.
-You're smart enough to see the value.

-Therefore, stay tuned.
-We're preparing a hands-on, _techy_ article showing how to actually put all of these concepts in practice, for real-world use cases.

-Leave your [contact here](https://dashbird.io/?utm_source=dev.to&utm_medium=referral&utm_campaign=article&utm_content=educational#mc-embedded-subscribe-form) (bottom-right corner) to get notified when we do.

 ---